oliviabach3407/cs4300_backup/README.md

 ### How to Run the Tests:

-After having followed the instructions above to activate the virtual machine:
+After having followed the relevant instructions above to activate the virtual machine:

 * run: ```python manage.py test``` --> there are 17 tests that should run